sassquad/polymer-picker-6502/README.md

 * fizgog - for some later playtesting, discovering of memory leaks, and high score table breakages.
 * hexwab - for some invaluable efforts (described above) that have improved the loading sequence, and sprite routine for faster gameplay, as well as freeing up extra memory.

-Special mention to Colin Hoad and Richard Toohey for your comments on the game.
+Special mention to Colin Hoad, Richard Toohey for your comments on the game, and to David Edwards of [Every Game Going](https://www.everygamegoing.com) for his [review of the original release](https://www.everygamegoing.com/larticle/polymer-picker/59205), whose suggestion of adding jellyfish to enhance the gameplay gave me the push needed to add it in.

 Thanks for reading.
 I hope you enjoy what you find.
 All feedback is welcome!